constellation-daq/Constellation/docs/protocols/cmdp.md

 ### Notification Topic

-The message topic frame SHALL start with topic prefix `LOG` or `STAT` if it distributes log or metrics data messages, respectively.
+The message topic frame SHALL start with topic prefix `LOG` or `STAT` if it distributes log or metrics notification messages, respectively.
 The selected topic prefix MUST be followed by a trailing question mark `?`.

 The two valid notification message topics are `LOG?` and `STAT?`.